-The Terrace of the Elephants, so called because of the stunning carvings of elephants as far as the eye can see, is a beautifully renovated terrace within the Angkor Thom, at slightly over 300m long.
+The Terrace of the Elephants, so called because of the stunning carvings of elephants as far as the eye can see, is a beautifully renovated ornamental terrace wall within the city walls of Angkor Thom.

 The terrace was used for royal reviews of parades

-The imposing terrace was used by Angkor's king Jayavarman VII as a platform from which to view his victorious returning army.
+The imposing terrace - 350 metres long and 2.5 metres high - was built in the late 12th century, and was used by Angkor's king Jayavarman VII as a platform from which to view his victorious returning army.

 Intricately carved elephant figures.